|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 Sighting Mirror: along with declination adjustment are very useful features when you are looking for a more precise navigational experience or for off-trail travels.
 This makes for easy visibility of an object of direction concurrently with the readings of compass capsule.

 Global Needle: A global needle comes in handy for globe trotters or those taking an expedition to the south of the Equator.
-This cancels out the variances that you may notice in the Earth’s magnetic field and provides accurate readings, irrespective of where you are in the world.
+A global needle cancels out the variances that you may notice in the Earth’s magnetic field and provides punctual readings, irrespective of where you are in the world.

 Magnifying Glass: is usually fixed on to the baseplate in certain models.
 This feature comes in very handy when you are trying to focus on small prints on a map, as you are on the move.